 It was about 14 hours of straight playing, my twin brother had friends over and they were all egging me on with chants and roars of yyyeeeaaahhh and oooooohhhhhss, I must have paused the game about 6 times throughout the playing to give the old hands a break from the square joystick and I ended with a massive score of 1,879,475 when I finally lost my last ship whilst trying to refuel, I still remember the score as it was inscribed on my brothers speech synth case and written on the back of my birth certificate, I was the talk of the town for about 2 months with the exception of my elder brother who had walked out and as far as I am aware the only person in the UK to hit this figure.

 It just goes to say that I played this game a year after coming out of High School at 17 years old and that’s 34 years ago and strangely enough I have been associated with computers ever since.

 It was great to read the story from Barry and oh how much of my lost memories that brings back, especially when my eldest brother still won’t talk to me over it all these years later lol.

 About the Author:

 I am Matthew Doucette of Xona Games, an award-winning, indie game studio that I co-founded with my twin brother.
 We make arcade-style intense retro games.
 Our business, our games, our technology, and we as competitive gamers have won prestigious awards and received worldwide press.
 Our business has won $180,000 in contests.
-Our games have won contests, have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, and held 3 of the 5 top rated spots in Japan out of all indie games on Xbox LIVE.
+Our games have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, have won contests, and held 3 of the top 5 rated spots in Japan of all Xbox LIVE indie games.
 Our game engines have been awarded for technical excellence.
 And we, the developers, have placed #1 in competitive gaming competitions relating to the games we make.
 Read about our story, our awards, our games, and view our blog.